OrigamiSL/VDformer/README.md

 ## Data

 ETT, ECL, Traffic and Weather dataset were acquired at: [here](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing).
 Solar dataset was acquired at: [Solar](https://drive.google.com/drive/folders/1Gv1MXjLo5bLGep4bsqDyaNMI2oQC9GH2?usp=sharing).
 The raw data of Air dataset was acquired at: [Air](https://archive.ics.uci.edu/dataset/360/air+quality).
 The raw data of River dataset was acquired at: [River](https://www.kaggle.com/datasets/samanemami/river-flowrf2).
 The raw data of HomeC dataset was acquired at: [HomeC](https://www.kaggle.com/datasets/taranvee/smart-home-dataset-with-weather-information).
+The Air and River datasets shall be used after proper data preparation so that they have already been arranged in this repository.
+One can also use the preprocessing program provided (expounded in the later section) to preprocess the last four datasets if he/she is interested in the raw data of them.
 ### Data Preparation
 After you acquire raw data of all datasets, please separately place them in corresponding folders at `./data`.